irchanbani/nusa/README.md

 # nusa
 A Dataflow Template that hope to complement the [DataflowExamples](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/master/src/main/java/com/google/cloud/teleport/templates) from Google.
 The idea of creating this repository because I want to learn more about Java, Apache Beam, and Dataflow templates.
-We will try to always update the [Apache Beam Version](beam.apache.org/get-started/downloads) in the `pom.xml` as soon as possible
+I will try to always update the [Apache Beam Version](beam.apache.org/get-started/downloads) in the `pom.xml` as soon as possible

 **Disclaimer:**
 *A lot of code in this repo is copied from the [DataflowExamples](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/master/src/main/java/com/google/cloud/teleport/templates), I just modified some configuration like using Pub/Sub Subscriptions instead of using Pub/Sub Topic.* :bow: